Robert Hudson, 1st Viscount Hudson: Minister

 In 1943, Hudson's work together with Lord Woolton and Lord Leathers was lauded by the Canadian journalist Robert Thurlow as a "success story".
 Thurlow wrote: "This is the story of three men who supply, and operate, what is probably the world's biggest store".
 From 1939 to 1943, the amount of arable acreage in Britain increased from 12 million acres to 18 million acres.
-More importantly, by 1943, 60% of the food consumed in the United Kingdom came from British farms, which lessened the dependence of imported food while freeing up shipping to bring in other supplies.
+More importantly, by 1943, 60% of the food consumed in the United Kingdom came from British farms, which lessened the dependence on imported food while freeing up shipping to bring in other supplies.